scwood/notes/courses/rel212/study_guide_2.md

 ## Romans

-"The foundation of Romans is an attempt to answer the question of who needs salvation and why they need it"
+> The foundation of Romans is an attempt to answer the question of who needs salvation and why they need it

 How do the Gentiles live the law of God?